soujanyaporia/multimodal-sentiment-analysis/README.md

 python create_data.py
 ```

 Note: This will create speaker independent train and test splits
+In dataset/mosei, extract the zip into a folder named 'raw'.
+Also, extract 'unimodal_mosei_3way.pickle.zip'

 ### Running the model